 in sin and are influenced by the enemy, so not everything is directly

-Some groups listed here do get some good guidance from God, but their interpretations and teachings are influenced by the enemy.
+Some groups listed here do get some good guidance from God, but their interpretations and teachings are also influenced by the enemy.
 I do not want to diminish the contribution of anybody in the Body of Christ, even if they are influenced by darkness.
-I had fallen to false guidance as well, and if you claim to be immune from the enemy or that your teachings are immune, then you have fallen to a common deception.
+I had fallen to false guidance as well, and if you claim to be immune from the enemy or that your teachings are immune, then you have fallen to a common deception; even the elect will be misled (Matthew 24:24; Mark 13:22).

-The Lord brought me through a decade of spiritual warfare to see the truth of the church's negative influences, so I can help us get out of them.
+The Lord brought me through more than a decade of spiritual warfare to see the truth of the church's negative influences, and so I can help us get out of them.
 I know it was God's plan for me to go through bad spiritual paths to learn about them.
-I give many evidences of this predestiny in my personal background page
+The Lord give me many physical evidences of this predestiny, which I share in my personal background page

-I could only see what was wrong when I came out of the spiritual blindness or brainwashing that accepting lies and false guidance creates.
-You will also have to come out of bad things you've accepted to understand correctly, so if you want to look at the teachings of the groups listed here, I suggest extreme caution.
+I could only see what was wrong teaching in the church when I came out of the spiritual blindness or brainwashing that accepting lies and false guidance creates.
+You will also have to come out of bad things you've accepted if you are to understand correctly, so if you want to look at the teachings of the groups listed here, I suggest extreme caution.
 It takes experience and an objective mind, free from false beliefs and false teachings, to see bad teaching and false spiritual guidance.

 Ministries And Churches To Avoid